Security Checklist when deploying on Pega Cloud

 - Alternatively, you may also consider:

-- A production mirror sandbox, which provides an architectural replica of a client’s scaled production environment (rules and data) and can be used for production staging and testing, scale benchmark testing, and load performance testing.
+- A production mirror sandbox, which provides an architectural replica of a client’s scaled production environment (rules and data) and which can be used for production staging and testing, scale benchmark testing, and load performance testing.

 - Performing a Pega product file export/import operation to build a production-like equivalent of your current applications.
 This will not transfer any client data but will transfer all rules and schema – and will effectively duplicate their service without including production data.